OlexandrNikolaiev/Stream-Timestamper/README.md

-# OBS-Timestamper
+# Stream-Timestamper

-**OBS-Timestamper** — this is a script for [OBS Studio](https://obsproject.com/) that allows you to record timestamps to a file during a live stream.
+**Stream-Timestamper** — is a third-party script for [OBS Studio](https://obsproject.com/) that allows you to record timestamps to a file during a live stream.
 The script was developed for personal use, as one of my methods for learning English is through video games.
 This tool is extremely helpful for that: I mark timestamps, rewatch the stream, and use those marks to review moments I didn’t understand — such as words or sentence structures.

 Other streamers might use it, for example, to review highlights in CS: like when you got killed even though you were already behind a wall, or to rewatch how you pulled off an ace.